Continuing Professional Development - Editing and Post Production (EPP)

 You will receive first-hand experience of the post-production pipeline, you will be provided with pre-existing footage in order to familiarise yourself with the basics of editing visuals and mixing sound and eventually exporting.
 You will also be familiarised with the post production sector.
 You will learn how the industry operates, its future trajectory and knowledge of the key plays in order to create a successful on-going career.

 Ben Mallaby is a BAFTA-nominated comedy director of commercials and short films for festivals and online.
-He has recently completed a six-part web series for BBC3 with Tiger Aspect called ‘Climaxed’.
-He’s had films screen at the BFI London Film Festival and win awards internationally.
+He has directed a six-part web series for BBC3 with Tiger Aspect called ‘Climaxed’.
+He’s had films screen at the BFI London Film Festival and won awards internationally.

 Teaching and learning